Global-ASFV-Research-Alliance/ASFV_Pipeline/README.md

 # ASFV_Pipeline
+Note: Undergoing Updating.
+New resources will be up soon!
 ## Dependencies
 Pipeline has been created using a docker image.
 Singularity may also be used.
 Please install one of these programs.